 At Gas South, you can do this on our website or with a quick phone call with one of our friendly Customer Care representatives.
 We’ll confirm whether we serve your area, and then, if we do, you can choose a plan that fits your needs.

 Once you’ve signed up for a plan, we’ll move forward with setting up service—we can do this for you up to 90 days in advance.
 You can pick when you’d like to have service turned on, though we typically have to confirm that time with Atlanta Gas Light, as they’re responsible for sending a technician out to perform the gas turn-on at your residence.
 In some cases, an adult must be present.
 In others, AGL might request that a key is left to access a property.
 Either way, we’ll follow up with all the details you need to know.

 How To Get Gas in My Home

 In many cases involving new construction or homes not currently set up to receive natural gas, there are no issues getting set up for service as long as there’s already some existing natural gas line infrastructure nearby.
 If nearby lines exist, you’ll want to have a licensed plumber run a line from the existing gas pipes to your home—costs will vary depending on how much pipe is installed and what types of materials are used.
 And you’ll need to have a meter installed on your home so your utility or provider can measure the amount of natural gas you use.
 Additionally, you’ll have to have piping run through your home in various places to accommodate the different types of appliances you want to run—HVAC system, hot water heater, gas stove or dryer.

-In Georgia, you’ll want to start with Atlanta Gas Light to find out if natural gas is available at your address and what types of requirements they have for service connection—click here for new natural gas connection information.
-They also have information for new builders, which you can see here.
+In Georgia, you’ll want to start with Atlanta Gas Light to find out if natural gas is available at your address and what types of requirements they have for service connection.
+They also have information for new builders.